its404/php-puppeteer/README.md

 > **Debug** The class `Browser` has one parameter `$isDebug`, it would be debug mode if it's `true`, detailed error messages would be returned from `pdf` function if an error happened during Puppeteer running.

+# More Examples?

+You can find more examples from [here](https://github.com/its404/php-puppeteer/tree/master/examples)